-Believe it or not, it’s not uncommon for a property to be appraised for less than the purchase price.
+Believe it or not, it’s not uncommon for a property to be appraised for less than the purchase price, especially in a hot market.
 It actually happens all the time because home buyers will often overpay for a property to beat out other bidders.

 Original purchase price: $230,000